 Cedar Owner Build

-A hybrid log and timber home recently purchased by the new owner who wanted to ensure the wood was kept as preserved as possible.
+The new owner of this hybrid log and timber home recently purchased in Nanoose Bay wanted to ensure the wood was kept as preserved as possible.
 The log and wood details were sanded, wood preserve was applied, borate rods were installed at the bottoms of all posts and stain was applied.
 One rotted support log was replaced with a new one.

 Hybrid Waterfront Home

-Conditions before the sale of this home included repair of three rotten logs.
+Conditions before the sale of this Ladysmith log home included repair of three rotten logs.
 The logs were replaced, colour match stain applied, and the home was sealed.

 Repair To Sell

-After purchasing a log home, the new owner found years of neglect from water damage and unprotected logs.
+After purchasing a log home on Saltspring Island, the new owner found years of neglect from water damage and unprotected logs.
 The sill logs and corner logs had to be replaced.
 The rotted logs were removed, remaining wood preserved and replacement log ends installed.

 Neglected Cottage